shpml/fundamentals/10_chapter/09_assessment.md

 ###### Create the HTML for the Cards Using JavaScript

-5) Get an element with the ID of `game-board` and set it to a variable.
+5) Get an element with the `id` of `game-board` and set it to a variable.

-6) Assuming your memory card game consists of four cards, create a `for loop` that creates an HTML element for each card.
-Each HTML element should be a `div`, as well as the class `card` (This will help when you add CSS).
+6) Assuming your memory card game consists of four cards, create a `for` loop that creates an HTML element for each card.
+Each HTML element should be a `div` and have the class `card` (This will help when you add CSS).

 7) Append each newly created card to the `div` with the ID `game-board`.